Automated recirculation perfusion system

 No more losing your experiment due to clogging

-Automated and secured recirculation perfusion system
+Automated recirculation perfusion system

+Our automated recirculation perfusion system is designed to maintain a stable and controlled environment for long-term cell culture.
 The continuous recirculation allows for real-time monitoring and provides more accurate data on the experimental conditions.
 Moreover, the recirculation perfusion system reduces the needed reagents compared to single-pass systems, giving you even more control over your experiments.

 From reservoir 1 to reservoir 2: